Nstamour-art/XogotDocs/Documentation.docc/Releases/Preview-1.md

 * Fixes window embedding from Godot - generally this enabled the Visual Shader Editor, as the "Add Node" button is now operational (#1346)

+* Code Editor: Fix Option+Delete and Option+Left Arrow only working to skip a single word  (#1353, Discord)

 ## Build 2224/2234

 ### Improvements